Historical Figures Page

 Born 1749 – April 12, 1815

 In preparation for the construction of the Dockyard, British surveyor Lt.
 Thomas Hurd was sent to Bermuda to carry out the first comprehensive marine survey of the island.
-James Darrell, Jacob Pitcarn and Tom Bean were among the enslaved men who assisted Hurd with his survey.
+James Darrell, Jacob Pitcarn and Tom Bean were among the slaves who assisted Hurd with his survey.
 It is likely they were chosen for their skill as pilots and extensive knowledge of the island’s bays, inlets and coastline because piloting was an occupation that blacks dominated from Bermuda’s earliest days.

 They sounded the depths using lead lines tied at regular intervals with strips of calico, serge and lether.